Story of the Show

 Ms. Massie performed the show in the 2017 Intwasa Arts Festival in Bulawayo, Zimbabwe, facilitated by the US Embassy, Zimbabwe.
 Ms. Massie served as a Cultural Envoy to the 2008 Intwasa Arts Festival as assistant to Tony-Nominated Playwrighting Instructor Mr. Leslie Lee.
 She returned to Intwasa to present HEDY!
 The Life & Inventions of Hedy Lamarr in her Leslie Lee Memorial Tour, and continued the tour in Cape Town, South Africa at the Alexander Bar, Cafe & Theatre and the Cape Town Science Centre.
 In Dec 2017 she performed the show aboard the USS Intrepid Sea, Air & Space Museum in NYC for their GOALS for Girls Program, and in a Lecture Recording for NPR - WITF’s Mind Matters program for The Department of Aging in Pennsylvania.
 She returned to the SaraSolo Festival in 2018 to present an Encore!
 Performance and a lecture on Hedy Lamarr.
 In February, she was the keynote lecturer for the 2018 Inspirefest Salon New York.
 A special performance of the show was presented at the Austrian Cultural Forum New York in NYC in honor of International Women's Day and the Austrian Remembrance Year on March 6, 2018.
 And Ms. Massie delivered a lecture on Hedy Lamarr on International Women's Day at Siegel+Gale in NYC; and performed the show at Millersville University in Millersville, at Champlain College in Burlington, VT, and at the Grange Hall Cultural Center in Waterbury Center, VT in April 2018.

 Ms. Massie presented the show at the Harare International Festival of the Arts in Harare, Zimbabwe, May, 2018, facilitated by the US Embassy, Zimbabwe; the Unizulu Science Centre, Science Festival in Durban, South Africa, May, 2018; the Thope Foundation in Khayelitsha, South Africa, May, 2018; the Makukhanye Art Room in Khayelitsha, South Africa, May, 2018;Women in Tech Cape Town at Alexander Bar, Cafe & Theatre, Cape Town, South Africa, May, 2018; George Arts Theatre in George, South Africa, May, 2018; and the Sci-Bono Discovery Centre in Johannesburg, South Africa, May-June, 2018.
-She performed in Inspirefest 2018 in Dublin, Ireland, June 2018 in the 2000 seat Bord Gáis Energy Theatre; at the Dublin Science Gallery hosted by Women in Technology & Science in Dublin, Ireland, June 2018; at Accidental Theatre in Belfast, Northern Ireland, July 2018; at Áras Éanna Arts Centre on Inisheer, Aran Islands, Ireland, July 2018; at Halla Rónáin on Inishmore, Aran Islands, Ireland, July 2018; in the Gothenburg Fringe, Gothenburg, Sweden, August, 2018; in the New York New Works Theater Festival at the Acorn Theatre on Theatre Row, NYC, September, 2018; in the Scranton Fringe Festival September, 2018; and at the University of Virginia in Charlottesville, Virginia at Old Cabell Hall, October, 2018.
+She performed in Inspirefest 2018 in Dublin, Ireland, June 2018 in the 2000 seat Bord Gáis Energy Theatre; at the Dublin Science Gallery hosted by Women in Technology & Science in Dublin, Ireland, June 2018; at Accidental Theatre in Belfast, Northern Ireland, July 2018; at Áras Éanna Arts Centre on Inisheer, Aran Islands, Ireland, July 2018; at Halla Rónáin on Inishmore, Aran Islands, Ireland, July 2018; in the Gothenburg Fringe, Gothenburg, Sweden, August, 2018; in the New York New Works Theater Festival at the Acorn Theatre on Theatre Row, NYC, September, 2018; in the Scranton Fringe Festival September, 2018; at the University of Virginia in Charlottesville, Virginia at Old Cabell Hall, October, 2018; and at the historic Players Club in NYC, November 16, 2018.